A Little About Me.

 Couples can debate for months over their choice of wedding venue so when we are there I need to make sure my pictures show the beautiful wedding venue they chose to spend this special day at.

 Either as a bespoke photoshoot before the wedding day or maybe just elements during bridal preparation.
-This is down to the bride’s preference.
+This is down to the couples preference.

-And all of this in one day, most of the time without the cooperation of your subjects.
-In a way that causes the minimum impact on the day and if you miss something there’s no chance of setting up a reshoot.
+And all of this in one day.
+Most of the time without the cooperation of your subjects.
+In a way that has the minimum impact on the day and if you miss something there’s no chance of setting up a reshoot.

 Love it and it’s made so much better because I am sharing a day when everybody is on a high and out to enjoy the day.